DanielDFY/GAMES101/Assignment5/README.md

 cmake ..

 make
-./Rasterizer	(real-time display, save the result image in to file output.png)
+./RayTracing	(save the result image in to file output.png)
 ```